-Design is creation, process and result of an idea.
-This page exhibits a glimpse of the process behind designing a brand identity for metercube.
+Design is creation, process and outcome of an idea.
+This page offers a glimpse into the process behind crafting a brand identity for Metercube.

 Brand